Manish Bhasin: Premier League Productions

-Prior to the 2016/17 season, Manish hosted some episodes of Premier League News, as part of Premier League Production's global content service.
+Prior to the 201617 season, Bhasin hosted some episodes of Premier League News, as part of Premier League Productions' global content service.
 He also filled in occasionally for John Dykes on Matchday Live.

-From the 2016/17 season onwards, Manish started hosting Matchday Live on Fridays and Saturdays, with John Dykes becoming commentator for the 3pm 'Goal Rush' commentary on Saturday.
+From the 201617 season onwards, Bhasin started hosting Matchday Live on Fridays and Saturdays, with John Dykes becoming commentator for the 3pm Goal Rush commentary on Saturday.